 Call an Expert

-- Bottom seal
+- Checking the bottom seal

-- Balance of the garage door (springs)
+- Ensuring the balance of the garage door (springs)

-- Lube and tighten moving parts
+- Lubing and tightening the moving parts

 An expert will also check and do the following during a maintenance service: